FAQs

 South African Citizens:

-Clear copies of your (bride & groom) green identity documents (for South African citizens).
+Clear copies of your (both partners) green identity documents (for South African citizens).

 A covering letter from your lawyer if you have set up an Anti Nuptial Contract.
 If you choose not to enter into an A.N.C then you are automatically married in community of property (relevant for SA Citizens only).

-Three recent ID / passport photographs of bride, groom (colour).
+Three recent ID / passport photographs of both partners (colour, white background).

 If any party is divorced a copy of the final decree of divorce.